lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 ### Staking limits and pause

-Pausing staking is unaffected by external shares handling.

-However, if the protocol is under stress or paused, external share minting/burning might also be temporary unoperational.
+External shares has a global-to-TVL limit enforcing now new mints can exceed it.

+External shares minting consumes staking rate limit and respects minting pauses.
+External shares burning returns back staking rate limit (still clamped to its max value).

+Pauses are implemented on multiple layers of the system:
+- Individual or multiple vaults can be non-eligible for minting using granular limits
+- VaultHub has a pause mechanism disabling minting and withdrawing operations for vaults
+- Rate limit mechanism can prevent stETH total supply increase by minting
+- Overall minting can be paused
+- All stETH token transfers can be paused

 ### One new minter/burner for stETH

 This LIP introduces a new source of minting and burning, increasing the importance of access control, deployment configuration, and monitoring.

 To limit the control surface, all minting and burning of external shares is authorized only via the single `VaultHub` contract.
-There is a global minting limit preventing external shares to exceed the sane limits upon initial proposal adoption.
+There is a global minting limit preventing external shares to exceed the sane limits upon initial proposal adoption (as said above).

 ## Failure modes

 ### External ether drained

-If external ether sources fail or experience a severe mass-slashing event, external shares remain in circulation whilst bad debt accrues in the stETH external ether supply (i.e., the `liability > TV` invariant broken for a vault or a group of vaults).
+If external ether sources fail or experience a severe mass-slashing event, external shares remain in circulation whilst bad debt accrues in the stETH external ether supply (i.e., the `stETH.getTotalPooledEtherRoundUp(liability) > TV` invariant broken for a vault or a group of vaults).

 Losses can be covered by:
 - replenishing the staking vaults accrued bad debt with additional funds;
 - socializing the bad debt among vaults containing slashed validors of the same node operator;
 - executing a self-coverage application (see [LIP-18](./lip-18.md));
-- internalizing the losses to protocol, decreasing stETH token rebase (as it would have been with the Lido Core pool staking penalties) within the next oracle report
+- internalizing the losses to protocol, decreasing stETH token rebase (as it would have been with the Lido Core pool staking penalties) within the next oracle report (see bad debt internalization mechanism described above)

 ### Emergency pause

-The collateral registry contract (`VaultHub`) and auxiliary parts implement an emergency pause mechanism, allowing to minimize the potential impact of the discovered vulnerability or unspecified critical protocol state.
+The collateral registry contract (`VaultHub`) and auxiliary parts implement an emergency pause mechanism, allowing to minimize the potential impact of the discovered vulnerability or unspecified critical protocol state, which is suggested to be used with a GateSeal instance.

 Paused state prevents:
 - a new staking vault from being registered in the collateral registry;